oconnor0/subtree-merges/README.md

 subtree-merges
 ==============

-Provides tools for managing multiple subtree merges in Git
+Provides tools for managing multiple subtree merges in Git.